 Teams: Each Participant can be an individual student or a team of up to five (5) students collaborating on a submission.
 Participants from different classes and grades are welcome to form a team as long as they attend the same institution.

-Adult Supervisor: Participants must have an assigned adult Supervisor for their team in order to register for The Earth Prize.
-Valid Supervisors include but are not limited to teachers or school administrators.
+Adult Supervisor: Participants are strongly encouraged to have an assigned adult Supervisor for their team in order to register for The Earth Prize.
+Valid Supervisors include, but are not limited to, teachers or school administrators.
 If Participants have been signed up through an educational program, valid Supervisors can include program coordinators or educators.
-If an individual or a group of homeschooled students wishes to participate, a parent may serve as Supervisor.
-In either case, an official document certifying the Supervisor’s role as a teacher or the student’s authorized homeschooling status will be requested during registration.
+For individual participants or groups of homeschooled students, a parent may serve as the Supervisor.
+In either case, an official document certifying the Supervisor’s teacher status or the student’s authorised homeschooling status will be requested during registration.
+Participants who opt out of having a Supervisor are not eligible to receive one-on-one mentoring from The Earth Prize Mentors.
+However, if they advance to the Regional Winners Phase, they will receive mentoring, and a member of The Earth Prize team will participate in the session.

-Participation: Past Participants are welcome to register for The Earth Prize again, as long as they meet the eligibility criteria and present a different project.
-Projects submitted to The Earth Prize in a prior year and have been selected as The Earth Prize Winners or Runners-up will not be accepted.
+Participation: Past Participants are welcome to register for The Earth Prize again, as long as they meet the eligibility criteria.
+Projects submitted to The Earth Prize in a prior year which have been selected as The Earth Prize Winners or Runners-up will not be accepted.

 The Earth Prize is a multi-phase competition: